getify/You-Dont-Know-JS/this & object prototypes/ch1.md

 Why would you want to refer to a function from inside itself?
 The most common reasons would be things like recursion (calling a function from inside itself) or having an event handler that can unbind itself when it's first called.

-But developers new to JS's mechanisms often think that referencing the function as an object (all functions in JavaScript are objects!) lets you store *state* (values in properties) between function calls.
+Developers new to JS's mechanisms often think that referencing the function as an object (all functions in JavaScript are objects!) lets you store *state* (values in properties) between function calls.
 While this is certainly possible and has some limited uses, the rest of the book will expound on many other patterns for *better* places to store state besides the function object.

 But for just a moment, we'll explore that pattern, to illustrate how `this` doesn't let a function get a reference to itself like we might have assumed.